Ocawesome101/recrafted/README.txt

 the APIs provided by  the  system are inserted into
 _G at  boot--instead  they  must  be  loaded  using require(), as per Lua convention.
-And, of course, the pesky CCPL is no longer present.
+And, of course, the CCPL is no longer present.